 An apprenticeship provides an accredited route into accountancy and finance that doesn’t require you to work for a specialist accountancy practice.

+The best part is that it’s all funded by the government and employers so for apprentices, it costs nothing.
 You can gain an award that feeds into one of the best paid and most highly respected professions without breaking the bank.

 During your apprenticeship, you’ll: